 An advanced seminar that explores selected topics in race and ethnicity in an international context.
 Specific topics will vary according to instructors' research interests.
+Also listed as SOCI 4020.

 Science and Technology Studies: Selected Topics

 The course is concerned with broadening students' understanding of Science and Technology Studies (STS) by focusing on a relevant topic.
 Topics may vary from year to year.
 Students should check with the Department regarding the topic offered.